Xetibo/ReSet-Doc/sections/appendix/time_report.typ

 #pagebreak()
 #subsubsection("Sprint 13: Feedback test and documentation")
-This week we prepared the feedback test which additionally tests feedback compared to the midpoint test.
+This week we prepared the feedback test which additionally tests feedback compared to the mock test.
 We have mostly finished working on ReSet and moved to writing the documentation.
 #align(
   center, [#figure(